 Saint Lawrence Communications v.
 Deutsche Telekom

 Mr. Anaipakos is overseeing potentially precedent-setting cases against multiple defendants filed simultaneously in the U.S. and Germany for St. Lawrence Communications, a patent licensing company.
 St Lawrence owns six families of patents that are essential to the Adaptive Multi-Rate-Wideband (“AMR-WB”) standard.
 In German cases against Deutsche Telekom, Vodafon and LG the injunctive relief sought and ordered for AZA’s client is “momentous” and is being watched closely by the media and the industry.
-See an article on the case here.
+See an articles on the case here and here.

 Mr. Anaipakos has extensive experience handling significant matters for his clients.
 For instance:

 - Mr. Anaipakos represented limited partners and their limited partnerships in a securities fraud claim against a publicly traded energy oilfield services company and its investment bankers in connection with a secondary public offering of the company’s stock.

 - Mr. Anaipakos represented investors and a limited partnership in a jury trial alleging various breaches of fiduciary duties by the management of the partnerships.

 - Mr. Anaipakos successfully represented Billy Gillispie, former head coach of the University of Kentucky Men’s Basketball Team, in litigation against the University of Kentucky Athletics Association and in defense of claims filed by the University of Kentucky.
 The case was closely monitored by the national media, and Mr. Anaipakos obtained a $3.25 million settlement in favor of his client; the settlement required the defendants to pay all of Coach Gillispie’s legal fees incurred to bring the case.

 - Mr. Anaipakos represents a highly-successful energy trader and former employee in his multi-million-dollar claims against Saracen Energy and others.